ashtawy/Traffic-Sign-Classifier-Project/Report.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-I chose five random traffic sign images from the test data and I obtained 100% accuracy.
+I downloaded five random traffic sign images from here https://en.wikipedia.org/wiki/Road_signs_in_Germany and I obtained 80% accuracy.

 <p align="center"> <img src="./vis/images_from_web.png"> </p>